fedemartinm/react-search-operators/README.md

 - highly customizable through composition

 Use this package when you want to parse a search query.
-If you don't need parse input and you need advanced features in suggestions maybe you are looking for [react-autosuggest](https://github.com/moroshko/react-autosuggest).
+If you don't need parse input but you need advanced features in suggestions maybe you are looking for [react-autosuggest](https://github.com/moroshko/react-autosuggest).

 ### Installation
 ```shell